-Aside from a single panel discussion, the COP21 summit hasn’t addressed cars much at all.
-The United Nations issued a statement that 25 percent of all energy-related emissions in the atmosphere are from transportation, a percentage which is expected to grow to a third.
+Aside from a single panel discussion, the historic COP21 summit didn’t address cars much at all.
+The United Nations issued one statement, reminding us that 25 percent of all energy-related emissions in the atmosphere are from transportation, a percentage which is expected to grow to a third.
 To attempt to reach the climate goals, it says, at least a fifth of all vehicles worldwide should be electric by 2030.

 That’s why electrification isn’t really the solution.
 Right now, virtually every single electric car—which represent only 0.1 percent of all cars—is still burning fossil fuels.
 In most of the US, you are literally shoveling coal into your EV.
 Even if every car on the planet was magically converted into an electric vehicle overnight, we wouldn’t have the grid infrastructure in place to plug all those cars in; we’d have to actually build out the grid to support it.
 Plus we’d have to power the factories to make all those electric cars to replace the gas-guzzling ones we have now.
 And if we did either or both of those things right now—and we need to do it right now—it would mean burning a lot more fossil fuels.

 Like there is no clean coal, there is no clean car.
 So we don’t have to get more electric cars on the road.
 We have to get more cars off the road.
 Fast.

 Banning cars is as simple as it sounds: It’s restricting private automobiles from entering a geographic area.
 You might have already seen how this works in a pedestrian-prioritized historical district, which is common in bigger cities.
 So we start the ban there, in the biggest cities: Where about half the world’s population lives now, where car ownership is already low, and where existing housing density and transit infrastructure allow people to easily live without automobiles.
 These are also the places you can make the greatest impact as the population in cities is growing—70 percent of the world will live in a city by 2050, as part of multiple urbanizing trends around the world.